Co-op Work Permits

 If you are required to work as an integral part of your studies or you are enrolled in a co-op program, you will need a co-op work permit.

-Do I need it?
+Do I need a co-op work permit?

 If you will be completing a co-op as part of your certificate, diploma or degree program, you are required to have a co-op work permit and meet IRCC eligibility to apply.
-Once issued, your co-op work permit will list the employer as “NAIT” and will allow you to work during your co-op work term as approved by your program.
-You are not allowed to use the co-op work permit to work outside these approved terms, even if the permit is still valid.
+In this case, you should apply for a co-op work permit as soon as possible to ensure you receive it before your co-op placement starts.

-According to IRCC, from November 15, 2022 to December 31, 2023, you may not need to apply for a co-op work permit.
-You don't need a co-op work permit if you meet all of the following conditions:
+NOTE: Under a new temporary public policy, you do not need to apply for a co-op work permit if you meet all of the following criteria:

-• Your entire co-op placement takes place between November 15, 2022, and December 31, 2023.
+• The entire co-op placement takes place between January 1, 2024, and April 30, 2024.

 Please note that if you are unsure if you need a co-op work permit, you can still submit a free IRCC co-op work permit application online.